 We propose sound and strongly complete axiomatizations of the logics.
-Interestingly, we use the same axiomatizations that we used in [26], and we show that they are also complete for the richer logics presented here.
+Interestingly, we use the same axiomatizations that we used in Savić et al. (2017a), and we show that they are also complete for the richer logics presented here.
 Of course, the instances of the axiom schemata are different, because the sets of formulas of ILUPP and ILUPFO are larger, due to nesting of lower and upper probability operators, and due to the presence of more agents.
-Also, the definition of the syntactical consequence (proof) $\vdash$ is different, due to the different interpretation of classical formulas.
+Also, the definition of the syntactical consequence (proof) \vdash is different, due to the different interpretation of classical formulas.
 Since the sets of formulas and the classes of models are different, the proof techniques are modified.
-In order to achieve completeness, we use a Henkin-like construction, following some of our earlier developed methods [4, 22, 25, 26, 29].
+In order to achieve completeness, we use a Henkin-like construction, following some of our earlier developed methods (Doder et al. 2010; Ognjanović and Rašković 1999; Rašković et al. 2008; Savić et al. 2017a; Tomović et al. 2015).